How to Study Effectively

 An example of studying effectively with the Pomodoro study technique is as follows:

-This study method was developed by Francesco Cirillo.
-This time management technique was inspired by the popular tomato-shaped kitchen timer.
 Breaks are critical to learning effectively.
 These breaks help to maintain performance while studying, reduce the stress associated with studying, increase focus, and help with memory retention.

 Practice Meditation